aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

         ```

         !!! note
-            The CRs for the platform and Operator updates can be created from the beginning by configuring the setting to spec.enable: true.
-In this case, the update starts immediately after pre-caching completes and there is no need to manually enable the CR.Both pre-caching and the update create extra resources, such as policies, placement bindings, placement rules, managed cluster actions, and managed cluster view, to help complete the procedures.
-Setting the afterCompletion.deleteObjects field to true deletes all these resources after the updates complete.
             The CRs for the platform and Operator updates can be created from the beginning by configuring the setting to `spec.enable: true`.
 In this case, the update starts immediately after pre-caching completes and there is no need to manually enable the CR.

             Both pre-caching and the update create extra resources, such as policies, placement bindings, placement rules, managed cluster actions, and managed cluster view, to help complete the procedures.
 Setting the `afterCompletion.deleteObjects` field to `true` deletes all these resources after the updates complete.

 ## Removing Performance Addon Operator subscriptions from deployed clusters